 Solution: You will have to take a closer look at the spark plugs.
 This is slightly trickier than simply lifting the hood and having a good look at a part.
 You will have to detach the spark plugs from the vehicle and inspect them outside.
 Whenever you’re dealing with electrical parts it’s a good idea to take safety precautions.

-You’ll need an analog or digital multimeter to read the voltage of your spark plugs.
-If there’s any discrepancy here, you’ll know that it’s the spark plugs to blame and not your ignition coils.Replacing spark plugs is very easy and shouldn’t take too much time or effort, or money!
+You’ll need an analog or No products found. to read the voltage of your spark plugs.
+If there’s any discrepancy here, you’ll know that it’s the spark plugs to blame and not your ignition coils.No products found. is very easy and shouldn’t take too much time or effort, or money!

 Reason #2: Battery Issues